 CDS - C13.
-Application fee Does you ar institution have an application fee?
-Xes Yes 🗌 No Amount of application fee \$30 Can it be waived for applicants with financial need?
-Yes  No
+Application fee • ur institution have an application fee? of application fee ⊠ Yes \$30 🗌 No e waived for applicants with financial need? ved if applicant has an SAT or ACT fee form.
+Xes Yes 🗌 No

 If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: X